Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Each indicator tube consists of a central 1.315 inch OD with 0.109 inch wall steel tube open at the bottom with a flat top hat containing a pin hole and a surrounding thermally isolating concentric sealed buoyant argon gas filled annular region defined by a 8.625 inch OD, 0.148 inch wall steel tube.
 The annular region thermally isolates the central region ensuring that the temperature of the liquid sodium in the central tube is approximately the same temperature as the liquid sodium discharge temperature of the associated movable fuel bundle.

-The outside steel tube, which is thermally isolated from the inside steel tube, must withstand the external primary liquid sodium head pressure and the internal argon gas pressure.
+The outer steel tube, which is thermally isolated from the inner steel tube, must withstand the external liquid sodium head pressure and the temperature dependent internal argon gas pressure.
 The bottom metal spacer and the top thermally insulating spacer between the inner and outer tubes keeps the annular region gas sealed.

-The annular argon gas filled region, in combination with the movaable fuel bundle fuel tube plenum regions, provides a low density path for gamma rays to pass through the primary liquid sodium bath.
-The gammma ray flux indicates the relative fission power of each movable fuel bundle.
+The annular argon gas filled region, in combination with the movaable fuel bundle fuel tube plenum regions, provides a low attenuation path for gamma rays to pass vertically through the liquid sodium bath.
+The gammma ray flux indicates the actual fission power of each movable fuel bundle.

 The central tube top cover has a small hole to vent gases trapped in the central tube.
-This top cover is made of a material that has a high near infrared radiation emissivity.
+The top cover top surface must provide contrast for the temperature indicator.

 THE CENTRAL TUBE TOP COVER:

 The inner tube of each indicator tube assembly extends slightly above the outer tube.
-At the top each central tube is a 8.625 inch diameter flat thermally conductive top cover which is thermally bonded to the inner steel tube.
+At the top each central tube is a 8.625 inch diameter flat thermally conductive top cover which is attached to the inner steel tube.
 This top cover has a small central hole that keeps the top pocket gas pressure inside the inner tube equal to the outside ambient gas pressure.
+This hole also allows for passaage of the temperature indicating dial shaft.

-The bottom of this top cover is thermally insulated.
-Its flat upper surface emits infrared radiation which indicates its temperature and hence the temperature of the movable fuel bundle liquid sodium discharge.
+Inside the central tube is a long many turn helix of wire with a known thermal coefficient of expansion.
+Under a change in liquid sodium temperature the top of this helix rotates with respect to the bottom of this helix, moving a pointer that is visible from overhead which indicates the temperature of the movable fuel bundle liquid sodium discharge.
 The precision and reproducibility of this temperature indication is an important aspect of FNR temperature monitoring.

 In operation,the liquid sodium level in the indicator tube central tube is approximately the same as the liquid sodium level outside the indicator tube.